3 Adding Resources

 geoCodedClinics <- geocode(methadoneClinics,

-## Passing 27 addresses to the US Census batch geocoder
+## Passing 27 addresses to the Nominatim single address geocoder

 head(geoCodedClinics)

 There were two that didn’t geocode correctly.
 You can inspect further.
 This could involve a quick check for spelling issues; or, searching the address and pulling the lat/long using Google Maps and inputting manually.
 Or, if we are concerned it’s a human or unknown error, we could omit.
-For this exercise we’ll just omit the two clinics that didn’t geocode correctly.
+Sample code is shown below if any nulls were identified, and needed to be removed.

 This is not spatial data yet!
 To convert a static file to spatial data, we use the powerful st_as_sf function from sf.
 Indicate the x,y parameters (=longitude, latitude) and the coordinate reference system used.
 Our geocoding service used the standard EPSG:4326, so we input that here.